AFTERSHOCK

 Amy confesses: "Not all homicides are created equal.
 Voluntary manslaughter is a "heat of passion" killing, in which the perpetrator may not have originally intended to kill the victim, but ultimately does under reasonable provocation.
 In this piece, I aimed to depict the aftershock of this crime."

-AMY POLLARD is a poet, writer, and student.
-She edits Brevity Poetry Review and maintains the writing blog, Amy's Pen.
+AMY POLLARD is a poet, writer, and student, blogging at Amy's Pen.
 Her work has appeared (or is forthcoming) in Emerge Literary Journal, Eunoia Review, The Copperfield Review, Linguistic Erosion and Smashed Cat Magazine.

 No comments: